skoczen/will/docs/improve.md

 - [PrideRage](https://github.com/PrideRage) gave you access to a room's entire history.
 - [quixeybrian](https://github.com/quixeybrian) wrote the awesome new help system and stopped the rate limit nightmare.
 - [rbp](https://github.com/rbp) added the `admin_only` argument, and fixed a bug with `room` not being passed along properly to messages.
+- [sivy](https://github.com/sivy) added a config flag for disabling SSL, and the ability to look up a user by nickname.
 - [tomokas](https://github.com/tomokas) fixed a bug in the `@randomly` decorator.
 - [wohali](https://github.com/wohali) tracked down the annoying DNS thread issue, and got will on the right path.
 - [woohgit](https://github.com/woohgit) added support for the v2 WorldWeatherOnline API.